leachuk/test-swinburne/swinburne-aem-prototype/source/_patterns/10-components/210-text/212-text-xsmall.md

 ---

 ### Overview
-  Component for displaying rich text.
+  Component for displaying a rich text with a xsmall size.
 ### Design

 1. Theme